rootsdev/familysearch-reference-client/README.md

 Getting started
 ===============

-The clone is somewhat in a state of flux.
+The client is somewhat in a state of flux.
 The majority of the functionality is complete, but a few things remain to be implemented.
 Most functionality should be complete by June 14.
 Eventually we will have packaged releases with javascript files that you can download.